JungAn2/MarkdownNotes/Proxmox/Containers/NFS.md

-# Setting up NTFS for proxmox container Debian 11
+# Setting up NFS for proxmox container Debian 11

 reference from